Bates College: Brooks Quimby Debate Council

 The formation of the team predates the establishment of the college itself as the debate society was founded within the Maine State Seminary making it the oldest coeducational college debate society in the United States.
 It was headed by Bates alumnus and teacher Brooks Quimby and became the first intercollegiate international debate team in the United States.
 The Quimby Debate Society has been noted as "America's most prestigious debating society," and the "playground of the powerful."
-During the 1930s, the debate society was subject to 'The Quimby Institute' which pitted every debate student against Brooks Quimby himself.
-This is where he began to engage in heated debate with them that stressed "flawless assertions" and resulted in every error made by the student to be carefully scrutinized and teased.
 Bates has an annual and traditional debate with Oxford, Cambridge and Dartmouth College.
 It competes in the American Parliamentary Debate Association domestically, and competes in the World Universities Debating Championships, internationally.
 The debate council was ranked 5th nationally in 2013, the year prior year ranking 9th in the world.